-Medicaid State Plan Mandatory Groups Federal Poverty Level Funding Stream Expenditure and Eligibility Group Reporting New Adult Group This group includes adults Adults up to and including 133100 percent of the FPL who meet the other criteria specified in Section 1902(a)( 10)(A)(i)(VIII) of the Social Security Act In 2018 only, adults above 100 percent of the FPL to the extent they were enrolled in Arkansas Works in 2017 and remain enrolled who meet the other criteria specified in Section 1902(a)( 10)(A)(i)(VIII) of the Social Security Act (transitional enrollees) Title XIX MEG - 1
+Medicaid State Plan Mandatory Groups Federal Poverty Level Funding Stream Expenditure and Eligibility Group Reporting New Adult Group This group includes adults up to and including 133 percent of the FPL who meet the other criteria specified in Section 1902(a)(10)(A)(i)(VIII) of the Social Security Act Title XIX MEG - 1

-47.18.
-Medically Frail Individuals.
+- 18. Medically Frail Individuals.
 Arkansas will institute a process to determine whether an individual is medically frail.
 The process is described in the Alternative Benefit state plan.
-Medically frail individuals will beare excluded from the demonstration, except for the purposes of STC 20. with the following exception for individuals who have access to and chose to enroll in ESI.
-Specifically, these STCs, the terms "medically frail" or "medically frail individuals" shall exclude any individuals identified as medically frail by the state, consistent with the process described in the Alternative Benefit state plan, if that individual is age 21 or over and has elected to receive the Alternative Benefit Plan, and has access to cost effective ESI through an employer participating in Arkansas Works.
+Medically frail individuals will be excluded from the demonstration with the following exception for individuals who have access to and chose to enroll in ESI.
+Specifically, for the purposes of these STCs, the terms "medically frail" or "medically frail individuals" shall exclude any individuals identified as medically frail by the state, consistent with the process described in the Alternative Benefit state plan, if that individual is age 21 or over and has elected to receive the Alternative Benefit Plan, and has access to cost-effective ESI through an employer participating in Arkansas Works.
 All such individuals will be covered through the demonstration and will be required to enroll in ESI.
-For the purposes of these STCs, these individuals will be included in the term "Arkansas Works beneficiaries," unless expressly noted otherwise.
-Medically frail individuals will only be subject to cost sharing under the terms of this demonstration if they are age 21 or over, have elected to receive the Alternative Benefit Plan, and are enrolled in cost-effective ESI through an employer participating in Arkansas Works.
+For the purposes of these STCs, these individuals will be included in the term "Arkansas Works beneficiaries," unless expressly noted otherwise. - a.
+Medically frail individuals will only be subject to cost sharing under the terms of this demonstration if they are age 21 or over, have elected to receive the Alternative Benefit Plan, and are enrolled in cost-effective ESI through an employer participating in Arkansas Works. - b.

-- a.
 Individuals excluded from enrolling in QHPs through the Arkansas Works as a result of a determination of medical frailty as that term is defined above will have the option of receiving direct coverage through the state of either the same ABP offered to the new adult group or an ABP that includes all benefits otherwise available under the approved Medicaid state plan (the standard Medicaid benefit package).
-Direct coverage will be provided through a fee- for- service (FFS) system. - American Indian/Alaska Native Individuals.
-Individuals identified as American Indian or Alaskan Native (AI/AN) will not be required to enroll in QHPs or ESI in this demonstration, but can choose to opt into the demonstration and access coverage pursuant to all the terms and conditions of this demonstration.
+Direct coverage will be provided through a fee- for- service (FFS) system. - Indian or Alaska Native (AI/AN) will not be required to enroll in QHPs or ESI in this demonstration, but can choose to opt into the demonstration and access coverage pursuant to all the terms and conditions of this demonstration.
 Individuals who are AI/AN and who have not opted into the Arkansas Works will receive the ABP available to the new adult group and operated through a fee for service (FFS) system.
 An AI/AN individual will be able to access covered benefits through Indian Health Service (IHS), Tribal or Urban Indian Organization (collectively, I/T/U) facilities funded through the IHS.
-Under the Indian Health Care Improvement Act (IHCIA), I/T/U facilities are entitled to payment notwithstanding network restrictions. - 19.20.
+Under the Indian Health Care Improvement Act (IHCIA), I/T/U facilities are entitled to payment notwithstanding network restrictions. - 20.
 Retroactive Coverage.
-Beginning on or after July 1, 2017, the State will provide coverage effective as of the first day of the month in which an individual eligible under the demonstration applies for coverage.
 Upon completion of the Arkansas MAGI Backlog Mitigation Plan, the state shall submit written assurance with supporting documentation that the backlog has been eliminated and that eligibility determinations and redeterminations are completed on a timely basis.
 The state shall submit data on a quarterly basis to CMS to demonstrate continued compliance with timely determinations of eligibility.